-Costume-wrangler Roth punctuates the beige of Washington’s newsrooms with pussy-bows and Gucci patterns (one hilarious tic sees a Post journo unable to efficiently describe to his all-male colleagues what is effectively a coloured kaftan).
+Costume-wrangler Roth punctuates the beige of Washington’s newsrooms with pussy-bows and Gucci patterns (one hilarious tic sees a Post journo unable to efficiently describe to his all-male colleagues what is effectively a tie-dyed dress).
 Ann Roth is the costume designer responsible for 1970s benchmarks Klute, Marathon Man and Coming Home.
-So, when Kay Graham is the only woman in the room and frame, Roth – like Streep herself – never stops the press to make a point.
+So, when Kay Graham is the only woman in the room and frame, Roth – like Streep herself – never stops the press to make a point

 Ultimately, The Post is about two histories – that of American politics and that of American cinema.
 For this writer, it is never anything other than an utter joy to see Steven Allan Spielberg return to the decade that made him.
 If this is a work he produced whilst waiting for the post-production paint to dry on Ready Player One, one wonders what other political stories he has yet to tell… a Vietnam-era Indiana Jones V perhaps?!

-Mark O’Connell is the author of the forthcoming Watching Skies – Star Wars, Spielberg and Us (The History Press, May 2018)
+Mark O’Connell is the author of Watching Skies – Star Wars, Spielberg and Us (The History Press)

 For more photos from the European Premiere of The Post, check out Watching Skies on Facebook.